PiggyAwesome/useless/README.md

-Yo mamma so fat that when she died she broke the stairway to heaven
+Yo mamma so fat she stepped on a Nintendo Gamecube and turned it into a Gameboy